 Stanley Center for Psychiatric Research at Broad Institute

-Michael Murphy, M.D., is the 2016-2017 Stanley Center Psychiatric Genetics and Neuroscience Fellow.
-Murphy is a graduate of the University of Wisconsin (B.S., M.D., and Ph.D.), and is currently Chief Resident at Massachusetts General Hospital and a PGY-4 resident in the Massachusetts General Hospital/McLean Hospital Adult Psychiatry Residency.
-He has been working with Broad associate members Dost Ongur and Diego Pizzagalli to develop work he first began as a doctoral student using electroencephalography (hd-EEG) to measure the activity of the brain during waking, sleep, and anesthesia.
-During the fellowship period, he hopes to decipher the regulation of slow wave sleep, the similarities between sleep and anesthesia, and the relationship between sleep and memory.
+Michael Murphy, M.D., was the 2016-2017 Stanley Center Psychiatric Genetics and Neuroscience Fellow.
+Murphy is a graduate of the University of Wisconsin (B.S., M.D., and Ph.D.), and was Chief Resident at Massachusetts General Hospital and a resident in the Massachusetts General Hospital/McLean Hospital Adult Psychiatry Residency.
+He worked with Broad associate members Dost Ongur and Diego Pizzagalli to develop work he first began as a doctoral student: using electroencephalography (hd-EEG) to measure the activity of the brain during waking, sleep, and anesthesia.

-Thomas McCoy, M.D. is the 2015-2016 Stanley Center Psychiatric Genetics and Neuroscience Fellow.
-McCoy is a graduate of Dartmouth College (A.B.) and Weill Cornell Medical College (M.D.), and is a resident in the MGH/McLean Hospital adult psychiatry program.
-He has been working with Broad associate member Roy Perlis on developing a high-throughput computational approach to deep, multi-dimensional psychiatric phenotyping.
-During the fellowship period, he expanded on this research by using machine learning, natural language processing, and information retrieval systems to develop a comprehensive, computational approach to phenotyping clinical populations based on longitudinal medical records.
+Thomas McCoy, M.D., was the 2015-2016 Stanley Center Psychiatric Genetics and Neuroscience Fellow.
+McCoy is a graduate of Dartmouth College (A.B.) and Weill Cornell Medical College (M.D.), and was a resident in the MGH/McLean Hospital adult psychiatry program.
+He worked with Broad associate member Roy Perlis on developing a high-throughput computational approach to deep, multi-dimensional psychiatric phenotyping.